Peksal1/supernaut-stripe-task/README.md

 # Supernaut Webhook Task

 A backend mock service for simulating Stripe webhook handling.
-It listens to Stripe-style events related to subscriptions (created, updated, and deleted) and stores subscription data in a local SQLite database.
+It listens to Stripe-style events related to subscriptions (`created`, `updated`, and `deleted`) and stores subscription data in a local SQLite database.

 ## 📦 Features

-- Stores subscription events in SQLite.
+- Stores subscription events in SQLite
-- Handles creation, update, and deletion of subscriptions.
+- Handles creation, update, and deletion of subscriptions
-- Prevents duplicate entries or invalid deletes/updates.
+- Prevents invalid updates or deletes
+- Returns structured JSON responses with detailed success or error messages
-- Exposes an API to list all saved subscriptions.
+- Exposes an API to list all saved subscriptions

 ## 📌 Requirements